Ponary massacre: Background

 Following Żeligowski's Mutiny and the creation of the short-lived Central Lithuania, in accordance with international agreements ratified in 1923 by the League of Nations, the town of Ponary became part of the Wilno Voivodship (Kresy region) of the Second Polish Republic.
 The predominant languages in the area were Polish and Yiddish.
-After the Nazi-Soviet invasion of Poland in September 1939, the region was annexed by the Soviets and after about a month, on October 10, transferred to Lithuania under the Soviet–Lithuanian Treaty.
+After the Soviet invasion of Poland in September 1939, the region was occupied by the Soviets and after about a month, on October 10, transferred to Lithuania under the Soviet–Lithuanian Mutual Assistance Treaty.

 Following the Soviet annexation of Lithuania and the Baltic states in June 1940, construction of an oil storage facility began near Ponary for a future Soviet military airfield.
 That project was never completed, and in June 1941 the area was taken by the Wehrmacht in Operation Barbarossa.
 The Nazi killing squads used the six large pits excavated for the oil storage tanks to hide the bodies of the locals killed there.